eira-fransham/octahack-rs/README.md

 ### Recording

-Since this is a system built for performance, recording has to be a first-class citizen.
+Since this is a system built for performance, recording has to be first-class.
 I think that, similar to how in Octatrack flex machines can play recordings just like any other flex slot, recordings should just be files and you should be able to work with them the same as any file.
 I don't know yet whether you should be able to have arbitrarily-expandable (i.e. infinite until you run out of memory) recording buffers or whether you should have to specify maximum recording time upfront, like the Octatrack.
 Certainly I think that you should be able to create an arbitrarily-high number of recording buffers as long as you don't run out of memory, instead of having both the size and number of the buffers fixed.
-Since any UI for recording is going to need to have support for wiring the recording input to an arbitrary output of an arbitrary component anyway, it makes sense to just make all recording work be done by components.
-The record start/stop should be controlled by gate inputs, so it can be automated.
+The recording itself is just done with a component, rather than having any special place in the UI, since we'll have to have some way to choose an arbitrary output to record with anyway.

 While audio recording is obviously the most immediately-clear use of this, MIDI recording should use the exact same system.